andrewc0urt/to-do-list/README.md

 - **JavaScript:** Enhances interactivity and provides dynamic features for a smooth user experience.

+## Mobile Compatibility

+Please note that Listify has not been optimized for mobile devices.
+It may not look proper on certain screens, as no media queries have been implemented.
+We recommend using Listify on desktop or larger screens for the best experience.

 ## Getting Started

 To start using the To-Do List app, simply visit the live website [here](https://listify-5c4db7d4f276.herokuapp.com/accounts/login/?next=/) and create your account.
 Once logged in, you can start organizing your tasks with ease.